zachwhalen/creativecoding/schedule.md

 Show off the final and best version of your bot.
 Be prepared to talk about your inspiration, your work process, and your revisions.

 #### Next Steps
- *
+ * Read _Virtual Muse_, chapters 1 and 2
+ * Find [a short poem](https://www.poets.org) you like, print or write it out so you can bring it to class

 ## Week 3
 ### Monday, September 9
 Today you'll get to know your computer a little better, and I'll get you started with an introduction to Python.

 #### Agenda
- * Learn some command-line basics
+ * Read the poems you brought
+ * Discuss the relationship between computers and poetry
  * Set up your Python environment on your computer and/or in the cloud.
+ * Learn some command-line and Python basics

 #### Next Steps
  * Keep working on and getting to know Python.
 If you have the _Exploratory Programming_ book, take a look at the first 2 or 3 chapters.
 If you'd prefer to learn from a web-based method, check out the tutorials at <a href="http://www.learnpython.org">learnpython.org</a>.
- * Read the introduction and first two chapters of _Virtual Muse_ (through page 27).
+ * Read _Steal like An Artist_, chapters 1 - 4.

 ### Wednesday, September 11
-We'll talk about poetry and go further into Python with some syntax lessons, including libraries and some fundamental control structures like `for` loops.
+We'll talk about poetry and go further into Python with some syntax lessons, including libraries and some fundamental control structures like conditionals and `for` loops.
 I'll also show you how to work with the full text of books that you can find on [Project Gutenberg](http://www.gutenberg.org).

 #### Agenda
  * **Profiles: George Buckenham and Everest Pipkin**
- * Talk about poetry
+ * Talk about poetry and "stealing"
  * Work with Project Gutenberg
  * Learn how to read and print the contents of a file